VLR-CVC/torchtitan/README.md

 ---

-# torchtitan fork with added support for Vision Language Model Pre-Training
+# torchtitan fork for Vision Language Model pre-training

 ### Developed by the Vision, Language and Reading group at the Computer Vision Center, Barcelona